Changing Role of Marketers With Respect to Brand Safety

-Addressing the skill gap in the digital ecosystem with rise in cyber threat
+Addressing the skill gap in the digital ecosystem with the rise in cyber threats.

 We're living in a world of connected technologies.
 With social distancing norms in place, digital has become the new way of connectedness.
 From our daily routines to spending habits, social interactions to travel aspirations, digital adoption has become the new normal and will remain in times to come.

-The traditional digital marketing approach talks about impression and reach data across the marketing funnel.
-Covid19 has disrupted this traditional approach by citing challenges of advertising environment and brand safety components.
+The traditional digital marketing approach talks about impressions and reaches data across the marketing funnel.
+Covid19 has disrupted this conventional approach by citing challenges of advertising environment and brand safety components.

-Is your content placed in a brand-unsafe environment such as adult content, fake news?
+Is your content placed in a brand-unsafe environment like adult content fake news?

-Are you validating impression and reach level data- fake users, bot traffic, fake installs?
+Are you validating impressions and reach level data- fake users, bot traffic, fake installs?

-What are the checks and balances you take into account as a marketer with respect to brand safety?
+What checks and balances do you consider as a marketer concerning brand safety?